lisaolson/skedulo-uxe/README.md

 https://www.figma.com/file/vmLO6BbRq0KoPzHTZj3r4d/Skedulo-UX-Employee-Page?node-id=0%3A1

+How to Run Project:
+1. Clone this repo
+2. Navigate to the root folder for either desktop or pwa
+3. $open index.html to see/experiment with the changes made

 Completed:
 - Sketch designs, color palette, user stories, mock ups, fonts, user flow
 - Basic structure of HTML, CSS and JavaScript for the functionality required